-Application Process.
-All students interested in federal financial aid must file the Free Application for Federal Student Aid (FAFSA).
+Application Process: All students interested in federal financial aid must file the Free Application for Federal Student Aid (FAFSA).
 The form can be obtained through high school counselors, libraries, or any college, university, or career school.
-Students can file either the paper FAFSA (Texas College code: 003638) or file on-line at www.fafsa.ed.gov.
-Texas College recommends that students file on-line.
-Filing on-line and transmitting the FAFSA electronically expedites the financial aid process by weeks.
+Using Texas College school code: 003638 on-line at www.fafsa.gov.
 Returning students can file a FAFSA Renewal Application if they filed a FAFSA last year.
+Application if they filed a FAFSA last year.
 Students need to check with the Financial Aid Office for the priority deadline date(s).

-Types of Financial Aid.
-Texas College continuously reviews its financial aid program in an effort to assist needy and worthy students with the rising costs of a college education.
+Types of Financial Aid: Texas College continuously reviews its financial aid program in an effort to assist needy and worthy students with the rising costs of a college education.
 The College offers its students the following types of financial assistance based on the institution's eligibility to participate in the various programs.